 - It is also counter-productive to the person or people-first language recommended by many patient organizations

-- Spell out country names (eg, United States, United Kingdom) when they are used as a noun, but abbreviate them when they are used as an adjective.
+Spell out country names (eg, United States, United Kingdom) when they are used as a noun, but abbreviate them when they are used as an adjective.

 - Example: There are 78 million dogs in the United States.
 All US dogs must be vaccinated against rabies.

-- When there has been a “stretch” to create a study name or the name of a writing group that makes sense, is easy to say, and somehow relates to the name of the group, but where the first letters of the major words do not match the acronym, do not use unusual capitalization to indicate how the study name was derived.
-If a study name is an acronym made up of letters that do not begin the words of the longer phrase (eg, “VItal siGns monItoring with continuous puLse oximetry And wireless cliNiCian notification aftEr surgery” to create “VIGILANCE”), the acronym can be listed first with the phrase following in parentheses instead of the typical order of phrase (acronym).
-However, please note that the spelled out form should still be in title case (eg, "VIGILANCE (Vital Signs Monitoring With Continuous Pulse Oximetry and Wireless Clinician Notification After Surgery)...”).
+- Example: If a study name is an acronym made up of letters that do not begin the words of the longer phrase (eg, “VItal siGns monItoring with continuous puLse oximetry And wireless cliNiCian notification aftEr surgery” to create “VIGILANCE”), the acronym can be listed first with the phrase following in parentheses instead of the typical order of phrase (acronym).
+However, please note that the spelled-out form should still be in title case: "VIGILANCE (Vital Signs Monitoring With Continuous Pulse Oximetry and Wireless Clinician Notification After Surgery)...”

-- "JMIR" does not always stand for "Journal of Medical Internet Research" - in most cases it actually stands for the publisher/journal brand.
-Do not expand "JMIR" when it is used for the publisher ("JMIR Publications") or a specific journal (e.g. "JMIR Mental Health").
+- "JMIR" does not always stand for "Journal of Medical Internet Research" - in most cases, it actually stands for the publisher/journal brand.
+Do not expand "JMIR" when it is used for the publisher ("JMIR Publications") or a specific journal (eg, "JMIR Mental Health").
 See also What does "JMIR" in the title of your journals stand for?

-Capitalization in titles and headings
+3. Capitalization in Titles and Headings

 - Use headline style caps (title case) for all titles and headings.